Blow-up collocation solutions of nonlinear homogeneous Volterra integral equations: Discussion and comments

 \section{Discussion and comments}

 The main necessary conditions for a collocation problem to have a blow-up are obtained from Propositions \ref{prop10} (case 1) and \ref{prop11} (case 2), and are mostly related to the nonlinearity, since the assumption on the kernel ``the map $t\mapsto K\left( t,s\right) $ is continuous in $\left] s,\epsilon \right[ $ for some $\epsilon >0$ and for all $0\leq s<\epsilon $'' is only required in case 2 with $c_2\neq 1$ and it is a very weak hypothesis.
-Hence, assuming that the kernel satisfies this hypothesis, the main necessary condition for the existence of a blow-up is: \begin{itemize} \item[1. ] $\frac{y}{G(y)}$ is bounded away from zero. \end{itemize}
+Hence, assuming that the kernel satisfies this hypothesis, the main necessary condition for the existence of a blow-up is: \begin{itemize} \item[1. ] $\frac{y}{G(y)}$ is bounded away from zero. \end{itemize} In addition, for convolution kernels, there is another necessary condition: \begin{itemize} \item[2. ] $\frac{G(y)}{y}$ is unbounded away from zero, i.e. there exists a sequence $\left\{ y_n\right\} _{n=1}^{+\infty }$ of positive real numbers and divergent to $+\infty $ such that $\lim _{n\rightarrow +\infty} \frac{y_n}{G\left( y_n\right) }=0$. \end{itemize}